Creating a website is an essential step for all businesses looking to increase their online visibility.

 VPS hosting gives you greater flexibility with server resources, empowering you to improve performance and security.
 Plus, you can install custom software or applications if you’d like.

-Difference between web hosting and domain hosting
+What is the difference between web hosting and a domain name?

 Domain and web hosting might seem the same at first glance, but they serve distinct purposes.
 Domain hosting refers to managing the domain name, while web hosting provides the server space for your website files.